-U.S. Employer's Guide to Hiring International Students LAST UPDATED: OCT 2021 The purpose of this brochure is to illustrate options available for hiring international students for internships and full-time career opportunities after graduation.
+Our partnership The purpose of this brochure is to illustrate options available for hiring international students for internships and full-time career opportunities after graduation.
 International students are allowed to obtain work authorization under specific circumstances, whether during their studies or after graduation.
-The precedent for international students to obtain temporary U.S. work authorization is longstanding and well-established, and the application process is straightforward.
+The precedent for international students to obtain temporary US work authorization is longstanding and well-established, and the application process is straightforward.
 This document will provide an overview on the process followed when hiring an international student for internships and full-time opportunities.
 Interstride does not provide any immigration or other legal advice.
 Instead, we partner with Fragomen, Del Rey, Bernsen & Loewy (Fragomen), which is the largest and oldest immigration law firm in the world.
 As part of this partnership, Fragomen Partner Aaron Blumberg offers a free 30 minute consultation to employers who are interested in sponsoring international students for work visas.
 You can contact Aaron directly at ablumberg@fragomen.com if you have any questions or wish to schedule the complimentary consultation.
+FRAGOMEN Note: This handout is intended to provide general information only and is not intended to serve as legal advice.
+It should not be relied upon as a substitution for immigration advice from qualified immigration practitioners.

 What's inside this guide?